- What is myHelsana?

 You will need your insurance number, a mobile number and an e-mail address to register.
 After you have completed registration, we will send you your activation code by physical post.
 You need this code to complete the registration process.

-Please note that once you have completed your registration (after activating your account), you will receive all mail electronically.
+Please note that once you have completed your registration (after activating your account), you will receive all mail electronically from the start of insurance.
 This means that your invoices, insurance policies and benefit statements, etc. will all be stored on your myHelsana account.
 You will receive mail via physical post only when this is a legal necessity, or for technical reasons.Up

 Why can’t I sign in?